livewyer-ops/reference-implementation-google/README.md

 ## Important Notes

 - **Azure Resource Management**: This repository does not manage Azure infrastructure.
-AKS cluster, DNS zone, Key Vault, and related resources must be provisioned separately using your organization's infrastructure management approach.
+AKS cluster and DNS zone must be provisioned separately using your organization's infrastructure management approach.
 - **Production Readiness**: The helper tasks in this repository are for creating Azure resources for demo purposes only.
 Any production deployments should follow enterprise infrastructure management practices.
 - **Configuration Management**: All configuration is centralised in `config.yaml`.
 The `private/` directory is only for temporary files during development.
+- **Bootstrap Approach**: The installation uses a local Kind cluster to bootstrap the installation to the target AKS cluster.
+The Kind cluster can be deleted after installation is complete.

 ## Prerequisites